Reviewing Tecnoglass (NASDAQ:TGLS) and View (NASDAQ:VIEW)

-Tecnoglass (NASDAQ:TGLS) and View (NASDAQ:VIEW) are both small-cap retail/wholesale companies, but which is the superior investment?
-We will compare the two companies based on the strength of their dividends, risk, profitability, earnings, analyst recommendations, institutional ownership and valuation.
+Tecnoglass (NASDAQ:TGLS) and View (NASDAQ:VIEW) are both small-cap retail/wholesale companies, but which is the better investment?
+We will compare the two companies based on the strength of their earnings, analyst recommendations, institutional ownership, risk, valuation, dividends and profitability.

-This is a summary of current ratings and price targets for Tecnoglass and View, as provided by MarketBeat.

 This table compares Tecnoglass and View’s revenue, earnings per share (EPS) and valuation.